Cronenworth, Paddack help Padres beat Dodgers 5-4 - WHIZ News

 “It’s fun to play in those type of games.
 I never played in major league playoff baseball but if I had to guess, that was like it.
 It was fun.
 Guys were talking back and forth.
 It was great.”

-Cronenworth also made several nice plays at first base, where he made his fifth start.
+Cronenworth also turned in several nice plays at first base, where he made his fifth start.
 First baseman Eric Hosmer is on the injured list with a stomach ailment.

 Buehler gave up three home runs for just the second time in his career.
 He left after five innings with the score tied at 3 after yielding three hits while striking out three and walking three.